-That’s why I urge you to find out a bit more about Wealth Retreat 2016, where you’ll meet an instant new peer group of movers and shakers – a group of already very successful investors, business people and entrepreneurs and a number of others who are on the way to achieving the success they’re looking for.
+That’s why I urge you to find out a bit more about Wealth Retreat 2021 where you’ll meet an instant new peer group of movers and shakers - a group of already very successful investors, business people and entrepreneurs, and a number of others who are on the way to achieving the success they’re looking for.

-This is very different from other seminars – and it is NOT a motivational seminar – and yes there’s follow up afterwards to ensure you take action afterwards.
+This is very different from other seminars – and it is NOT a motivational seminar – and yes there’s follow-up afterward to ensure you take action afterward.

 As I said, I chat with everyone who would is keen to attend to make sure it is suitable for you.